replicatedhq/replicated-field-labs/labs/lab08-airgap-lite/README.md

    ![download-portal-view](img/download-portal-view.png)

 2. Download the license file, but **do not** download the Kubernetes installer (kURL) bundle.
-This download was already started on the server in a previously.
+This download was already started on the server in a previous step.

 3. Download the `Latest Lab 1.8: Airgap Bundle` to your workstation.